deathman01/dashboard/README.md

 after that to meet the node dependency : -

-npm install  (inside the dashboard);
+2.> npm install  (inside the dashboard);

 to run the project on thelocal broser as web dependency

-npm start
+3. >npm start

 or
 to serve static file

-npm run build     -     npm install -g serve       -       serve -s build
+3. > npm run build     -     npm install -g serve       -       serve -s build